Toyota Tsusho

 CFAO Mobility is the largest automotive distributor in Africa, representing Toyota, Suzuki, and other brands across dozens of markets.
 In corridor countries, CFAO's automotive operations provide Toyota vehicles to mining companies, logistics operators, government agencies, and private buyers.
 This gives Toyota Tsusho a distinctive form of corridor presence: rather than extracting minerals directly, the company is embedded in the commercial ecosystem that supports mining operations and corridor logistics.

 The mobility division also positions Toyota Tsusho as a potential conduit for electric vehicle introduction across Africa.
-As Toyota Motor Corporation expands its BEV lineup globally, CFAO's distribution network represents the infrastructure through which electric vehicles could reach African markets — creating a circular logic in which DRC cobalt flows out through the corridor to battery factories in Japan and returns as finished vehicles through the same corridor countries.
+As Toyota Motor Corporation expands its electrified lineup globally, CFAO's distribution network could help those vehicles reach African markets.
+Any claim that DRC cobalt flows through Toyota Tsusho into Toyota batteries should be tied to specific supplier disclosures.

 CFAO Healthcare